Energy And Work Done

 Solution:

-In order for work to be done, the object must move in the same direction to the force applied on it.
+In order for work to be done, the object must move in the same direction as the force applied on it.

 Which of the following situations is work being done?